Mega Man & Bass: Gameplay

 Unlike Mega Man, Bass can fire rapidly in seven different directions.
 The player's health is displayed in the top left corner.

 Gameplay in Mega Man & Bass is similar to earlier games in the series.
-The player is tasked with completing a series of action-platform stages while overcoming obstacles, solving minor puzzles, and battling enemies.
+It is an action game where the player is tasked with completing a series of stages while overcoming obstacles, solving minor puzzles, and battling enemies.
 Destroying the "Robot Master" boss at the end of a stage lets the player acquire its special weapon.
 In previous games, the player generally took on the role of the hero Mega Man.
 In this game, the player can choose to start the game as either Mega Man or Bass.
 However, whichever character is picked must be used for the rest of the file and cannot be changed.
 Mega Man is able to charge his shots to make them more powerful, slide and fire while he's moving.
 Bass is able to rapidly fire his arm cannon in eight directions, though his shots cannot pass through walls unless a certain upgrade is equipped and firing stops him in place when he's on the ground.
 Bass is also able to double-jump (jump a second time in mid-air) and dash along the ground (similar to X in Mega Man X).
 Performing both simultaneously lets him cross great distances by doing a dash-jump.